pisces-intl/pisces-intl.github.io/README.md

 1. Go to [https://github.dev/pisces-intl/pisces-intl.github.io](https://github.dev/pisces-intl/pisces-intl.github.io)
 2. Sign in with your GitHub credentials
 3. Open the `_posts` folder
-4. Either copy & paste an existing `.md` file, or create a new file ending in `.md`
+4. Right-click and Create a new file ending in `.md` give it a proper date formatted name
 5. At the top of the file, insert the following text:
 ```
 ---